nickjlupu/Movies-ETL/README.md

 # Week 8 Challenge

 ## Background
+This week's modules went through the ETL process to prepare for a hackathon for a fictitious streaming service, Amazing Prime.
+Data was provided in the form of 2 .csv files (Kaggle & ratings data) & 1 .json file (Wiki data).
+Data is gathered from both Wikipedia and Kaggle, combined, and saved into a SQL database so that the hackathon participants have a nice, clean dataset to use.

-In this challenge, you will write a Python script that performs all three ETL steps on the Wikipedia and Kaggle data.
+In this challenge, a Python script was written that performs all three ETL steps on the Wikipedia and Kaggle data.

 ### Objectives
-The goals of this challenge are for you to:
+The goals of this challenge are to:

 * Create an automated ETL pipeline.
 * Extract data from multiple sources.